 2000 AD - issue 116

-If you are a comic book collector, preserving your comic books in slabs of plastic, then you may want to rethink.
-It’s actually very rare for a comic to retain its value, much less go up in price, but don’t worry that doesn’t mean you should throw your comic books away.
-You can keep them, and one day read them all over again.
+If you are a comic book collector, there is a good chance that you preserve your comic books in slabs of plastic, but this is a habit you may want to rethink.
+It’s actually very rare for a comic to retain its value, much less go up in price, no matter how well you protect them from the ravages of time.
+But don’t worry that doesn’t mean you should throw your comic books away.
+You can keep them, and one day read them all over again... just for fun.

 This makes a lot of sense for some titles that really lend themselves to being reread.
-In 100 Bullets, for example, the events in Atlantic City happen multiple times from different perspectives, so rereading the comic book is very rewarding.
+In 100 Bullets, for example, the events in Atlantic City happen multiple times from different perspectives, so rereading the comic book is considered especially rewarding.

 The first story this issue is another classic 2000 AD hero, Judge Dredd, but unusually he is drawn by Ian Gibson, and I have to say I like it.
 Gibson has a very sketchy and immediate style that adds excitement and interest to even pedestrian stories, like this one.

 Next comes Rick Random, a short lived story written by Steve Moore that I remember liking.
 Steve Moore is said to have shown writer Alan Moore (no relation), then a struggling cartoonist, how to write comic scripts.
 He also wrote for Marvel UK, including stories for Hulk and Nick Fury, Agent of S.H.I.E.L.D. in Hulk Comic, my favorite from those long-ago days, alongside 2000 AD of course.
-The art on Rick Random is also very evocative and unusual, and I was quite disappointed that it wasn’t given more of a chance.
+The art on Rick Random is also very evocative and unusual, and I was quite disappointed that it wraps up so quickly, without being given more of a chance.

 This issue’s Strontium Dog sees the story get back on the rails after a couple of issues where the story has lagged a little.
 Strontium Dog brakes the rules of the strange alien swamp he is stuck in and, as punishment, a huge serpent emerges to attack him.
 It’s actually quite sophisticated and unexpected in the story, and beautifully drawn by Ezquerra, as always.

 Next comes Dan Dare, which is paced very slowly.
 It is like they are experimenting with the very modern concept of decompression.
 Decompression is a stylistic storytelling choice characterized by a strong emphasis on visuals, which, usually leads to slower-moving plots.
-Decompression reared its ugly head in American comic books of the 1990s.
-Decompressed stories have been the cause of considerable controversy and debate among comics fandom.
-Many detractors accuse their writers of unnecessarily stretching out the page length of plots, thinning out the content per page in order to earn more sales and money for a limited amount of work.
+The style reared its ugly head in American comic books of the 1990s, and has been the cause of considerable controversy and debate among comics fandom ever since.
 This Dan Dare continues a battle with a monster we saw last time, and the battle isn’t over by the end of this issue.
-It is beautifully drawn, but they are dragging things out too much.
+It is beautifully drawn, but they are dragging things out a wee bit too much.